SKBruck/voltdocs/_posts/2016-10-06-resetting-passwords.md

 ## Resetting Passwords

 Here's an email similar to what Volt will send to your user.
 If the link is clicked on, your app will open.
+Password resets expire after one hour.

 ```
 Click the link below to reset your password: